 Know how to treat a febrile seizure when it happens

 If you are a parent of a child below five years of age and have had the distressing experience of watching your child have a bout of fits, you may want to know what is going on and what to do.
 What your child most likely has experienced is a case of febrile seizures.
 Febrile seizures are fits that can happen generally to a child aged between six months and three years.
-While it can be extremely painful to watch your young child go through a seizure, you need to know that most cases are benign and have no lasting impact on your child’s intellectual or physical development.
-It will however be useful to explore constructive steps that you can take to understand this condition and prevent any harm from febrile seizures.

 Diagnosis of a febrile seizure